- API fetch

 willSet

-Here's an example of both:
+Here’s an example using both:

 var score: Int = 0 {